knative/docs/blog/docs/articles/from-cloudevent-to-apach-kafka-records-part-two.md

   -f message="Hello"
 ```

-With the above command we are sending a `message` as a CloudEvents with the `dev.knative.blog.post` to our `my-demo-kafka-broker` object.
-The `kn event` plugin generates a valid CloudEvents from this invocation and sends it directly to the addressable URL of the referenced component, in this example our `Broker`.
+With the above command we are sending a `message` as a CloudEvents with the `dev.knative.blog.post` type to our `my-demo-kafka-broker` object.
+The `kn event` plugin generates a valid CloudEvent from this invocation and sends it directly to the addressable URL of the referenced component, in this example our `Broker`.

 ### Conclusion